mahparsa/AI-4-Dementia/README.md

 The global effects of the diseases require international and multidisciplinary collaborations between neurologists, psychiatrists, and AI developers that result in Artificial Intelligence (AI)-driven solutions to measure, diagnose, and treat neurodegenerative diseases.
 This repository describes different methodologies used to develop AI-powered systems for dementia and links to various GitHub repositories, codes, and datasets related to this subject.

 Different AI methods can be used to detect Dementia.
+One of the well-known AI approaches to detect dementia is to speech and language based systems.